Climate Risk Framework and Processes

 A CRSA is less time-intensive than a CRRA.
 It can take one to four weeks to complete.

-A CRSA is used later in the design stage when there is some understanding of climate risk.
-It needs less involvement from the project team and is a simpler process to assess and reduce known risks.
-It provides a short report of the top risks and recommended adaptation measures.
+A CRSA is used in late stage planning or early design when there is more understanding of the project form, function, and occupancy.
+It requires less involvement from the project team, and is a streamlined process to assess and manage climate risk to City assets.
+The CRSA provides a short summary report of climate hazard risks and recommended resilience and adaptation measures.

-To complete a CRSA, the CRSA tool can be utilized by the project team to:
+To complete a CRSA, please contact Climate & Environment for the CRSA Worksheet.
+This tool is utilized by the project team to:

 - assess risk,